Start Your LLC in Maine

 • The address where the Secretary of State’s office will return documents

-To file your application, there is a fee involved.
+To file your application, you must pay a filing fee of $178.
 Expedited filing is an additional cost for 24-hour processing and immediate processing.
 All applications must be delivered by mail or in person.
-There is no online filing option.
+Maine is unusual in that it has no online filing option.

 To mail in your Certificate of Formation, send it to: